 Harnessing Relational Intimacy to Reduce Pornography Use Among Christian Singles: A Practitioners Guide

 For the last several years there has been an increase in the use of internet pornography within the United States.
 It is reported that nearly one in three Americans view internet pornography (IP) at least once a month (Barna Group, 2016).
 The growth itself would not be a concern for society at large without the many negative personal and social impacts to functioning that IP has been shown to cause (Grubbs, Stauner, Exline, Pargament, & Lindberg, 2015).
 Specifically, within the population of Christian singles, the use of internet pornography is of particular concern.
-These individuals are prone to show high levels of moral incongruence they possess (Grubbs & Perry, 2017).
+These concerns stem from the high levels of moral incongruence that these individuals possess (Grubbs & Perry, 2017).
 Their spiritual beliefs speak directly against the use of these sexually explicit images and acts, yet they are drawn to them in a perceived addiction.
-In addition, a single individual (not married or romantically involved), their potential for isolation and loneliness can be increased through pornography use (White & Kimball, 2009).
+In addition, as singe individuals (not married or romantically involved), their isolation and loneliness is potentially increased through pornography use (White & Kimball, 2009).

-Practicing Christians make up a large potion of the population in the United States.
-One in four individuals consider themselves a practicing Christian (Barna Group, 2016).
+Because practicing Christians make up a large potion of the population in the United States, there is a great need for counselors to be able to work with this population in relation to their struggle with pornography use One in four individuals consider themselves a practicing Christian (Barna Group, 2016).
 These are individuals who call themselves Christian, hold their faith as a major part of their lives, and attend church at least once a month.
-Thus, with the prevalence of internet pornography use and the large number of individuals identifying as Christian, the need is great to understand this population and the specific issues that they face.
 The competencies outlined by the Association for Spiritual, Ethical, and Religious Values in Counseling (ASERVIC) give some guidance into working with people of faith to integrate their spirituality into the counseling session.
-Utilizing the principle of developing intimate relationships from the Christian faith, a counselor can both integrate a Christian’s beliefs and potentially see the reduction in internet pornography use that is desired by the client.
-The following will detail the problem as found in the literature, detail the needs of this population, lay out a specific treatment plan to meet those needs, and provide specific examples through a case study.
+However, there is a potential gap in truly understanding the needs of Christians who are dealing with problematic pornography use.
+Singles present another unique challenge and are a population with a more intense struggle with pornography use due to the fact they have no outlet for their sex drive and are more prone to the loneliness and isolation that can create and enhance pornography use (White & Kimball, 2009; Yoder et a;., 2005).
+Thus, when a Christian single seeks out professional counseling to deal with their problematic pornography use, the counselor must be aware of all the factors influencing the use by this specific population.
+Through the lens of the ASERVIC competencies, the needs of the Christian single can be addressed and their beliefs utilized to mitigate the problematic pornography use.
+The following will detail what is known about Christian singles and their needs as a population, lay out a specific treatment plan for the counselor, and provide a specific example through a case study.

 A Review of the Literature